-Are you planning to welcome trick or treaters to your home this month?
-Follow 11 steps that prepare your property for safe Halloween fun.
+Are you planning to welcome trick-or-treaters to your home?
+Follow these 11 steps to prepare your property for safe Halloween fun.

 1. Clean your walkways.